vmware-archive/hillview/docs/userManual.md

 Next to the mouse an overlay box displays the following values:
 * the mouse's position on the X axis
+* the description of the histogram bucket where the mouse is
 * the mouse's position on the Y axis
 * the size of the histogram bar at the current X coordinate
 * the value of the CDF function at the current X coordinate of the mouse, in percents